 We have discussed how the \mmacro{} framework is more hardware efficient than existing inference engines, and avoids numerical instabilities with Lanczos.
 Another key advantage of \mmacro{} is that it can easily be adapted to complex GP models or structured GP approximations.

 Indeed \mmacro{} is \emph{blackbox} by nature, only requiring a routine to perform matrix-multiplications with the kernel matrix and its derivative.
-Here we provide examples of how many existing GP models can be efficiently implemented in this framework.
+Here we provide examples of how existing GP models and scalable approximations can be easily implemented in this framework.
 The matrix-multiplication routines for the models require at most \emph{50 lines of Python code}.
 All our software, including the following GP implementations with \mmacro{}, are available through our GPyTorch library: \\ \url{https://gpytorch.ai}.

 \paragraph{Bayesian linear regression} can be viewed as GP regression with the special kernel matrix $\trainK = \X\X^{\top} + \sigma^{2}I$.
 A matrix multiply with this kernel against an $n \times t$ matrix $\V$, $(\X\X^{\top} + \sigma^{2}I)\V$ requires $\bigo{tnd}$ time.
 Therefore, \mmacro{} requires $\bigo{ptnd}$ time, and is exact in $\bigo{tnd^2}$ time.
 This running time complexity matches existing efficient algorithms for Bayesian linear regression, \emph{with no additional derivation}.
 Multi-task Gaussian processes \cite{bonilla2008multi} can be adapted in the same fashion \cite{gardner2018product}.